-Controlling the purchase and installation of your software is obviously a necessary first step in a SAM programme, but it is important that you don’t stop there.
+Controlling the purchase and installation of your software is obviously a necessary first step in a Software Asset Management (SAM) programme, but it is important that you don’t stop there.
 It is vital that you understand how your software is being used across the organization as this will deliver benefits in a number of areas:

 - Improved security – discovering unauthorized software that could cause a security problem